September 23, 2021

 I am by no means an expert on loans and debt — for that, you should consult a reliable loan broker like Old Capital — but I hope my experience dealing with lender draws is instructive and may provide some useful pointers for new and prospective operators to look out for during the loan application process.
 This post will only address Agency lenders (Fannie/Freddie) as that is what I have personal experience with.

 The most important thing I wish I knew before applying for my first Agency loan, is that all loan servicers do not operate in the same way when it comes to CapEx draws.
 I only learned after the fact that some lenders are much more flexible than others when it comes to what costs they will reimburse.
-I will not discuss specific lenders here but I will use my experience dealing with lender draws on my 172 unit property in Dallas as an example.
+I will not discuss specific lenders here.
+Instead, I will use my experience dealing with lender draws on my 172 unit property in Dallas as an example.

 As part of the underwriting process, we always hash out a general CapEx plan since that is generally a key component of any value-add strategy.
 Once we were under contract on the Dallas deal and started our due diligence, we were able to refine the plan and get more accurate cost estimates for each project.